ceejbot/polyclay/README.md

 * Documentation
 * Clean up attachments API
+* Settle on one of destroy/remove/delete (probably destroy)
 * Improve rollback behavior & write some vicious tests for it
 * Implement saving already-persisted objects by means of merge()
 * Rethink that enumerable implementation; probably should just denormalize enums to make them less fragile